For development purposes, you already know the

 To test your migrations locally, you can run this tool locally like:

-In production context you need to specify the correct database url via the
+In a production context you need to specify the correct database URL via the

 DATABASE_URL environment variable: